Philosophy of language: Formal versus informal approaches

+Game theoretical approach

+Game theory has been suggested as a tool to study the evolution of language.
+Some researchers that have developed game theoretical approaches to philosophy of language are David K. Lewis, Schuhmacher, and Rubinstein.

 Translation and interpretation

 Translation and interpretation are two other problems that philosophers of language have attempted to confront.
 In the 1950s, W.V.
 Quine argued for the indeterminacy of meaning and reference based on the principle of radical translation.
 In Word and Object, Quine asks readers to imagine a situation in which they are confronted with a previously undocumented, group of indigenous people where they must attempt to make sense of the utterances and gestures that its members make.
 This is the situation of radical translation.

 He claimed that, in such a situation, it is impossible in principle to be absolutely certain of the meaning or reference that a speaker of the indigenous peoples language attaches to an utterance.
-For example, if a speaker sees a rabbit and says "gavagai", is she referring to the whole rabbit, to the rabbit's tail, or to a temporal part of the rabbit.
+For example, if a speaker sees a rabbit and says "gavagai", is she referring to the whole rabbit, to the rabbit's tail, or to a temporal part of the rabbit?
 All that can be done is to examine the utterance as a part of the overall linguistic behaviour of the individual, and then use these observations to interpret the meaning of all other utterances.
 From this basis, one can form a manual of translation.
 But, since reference is indeterminate, there will be many such manuals, no one of which is more correct than the others.
 For Quine, as for Wittgenstein and Austin, meaning is not something that is associated with a single word or sentence, but is rather something that, if it can be attributed at all, can only be attributed to a whole language.
 The resulting view is called semantic holism.

 Inspired by Quine's discussion, Donald Davidson extended the idea of radical translation to the interpretation of utterances and behavior within a single linguistic community.
 He dubbed this notion radical interpretation.
 He suggested that the meaning that any individual ascribed to a sentence could only be determined by attributing meanings to many, perhaps all, of the individual's assertions, as well as their mental states and attitudes.